daniele-athome/thermorasp-remote-sensors/remote-http-sensors/README.md

 * THERMOSTAT_API: path to the thermostat API endpoint
 * TEMP_SENSOR_ID: ID used by the temperature sensor to self-register to the thermostat

-Connect your ESP8266-based device and upload the sketch using Arduino IDE.
+Connect your ESP8266 device and upload the sketch using Arduino IDE.

 ## Sensors registration

 Sensors will register itself at the configured thermostat automatically.
+The temperature sensor will also declare itself in the mDNS network with the hostname `TEMP_SENSOR_ID.local`.

 ## Test the temperature sensor